Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 🔄 Can be enabled/disabled during gameplay.

-**❗ Conflicts:** Incompatible with any mod that changes camera angles when sailing.
+**❗ Conflicts:** Incompatible with any mod that changes camera angles when sailing (e.g Sailing by Smoothbrain).

 ---